 Use these Memorial Day printables from Jumpstart for your elementary students.

-Print these free coloring pages (set of 12).
+Print free coloring pages (set of 12).

 Learn the emotional power of letters and get some letter-writing tips by reading about letter-writing in World War 2.